victorvogelpoel/Serilog.Sinks.MFilesObject/README.md

 This Serilog sink adds the necessary Log object type, class and property definition structure to the vault and emits LogEvents to a "rolling" Log object in the vault.
 If the sink doesn't find a Log object with todays date in the name, it creates one and adds the log message.
 An subsequent log messages are appended to the object's LogMessage.
+When the MultiLineText field limit of 10.000 characters is reached in a Log object, the remaining logmessage is added to a new Log object with a sequence number in its title.

 To prevent a strain on the vault because of logging, any and all log messages are batched and appended after 5 seconds of collecting.

-The default vault structure for logging is as follows and is created in the vault by the sink itself:
+The default vault structure for logging is as follows and is created in the vault by the sink itself at startup:

 - ObjectType `Log` - alias `OT.Serilog.MFilesObjectLogSink.Log`
 - Class `Log` - alias `"CL.Serilog.MFilesObjectLogSink.Log"`